chiawase/chi-11ty/content/colophon.md

 ## Website Font

-The main font used on this website is [Inconsolata Variable](https://levien.com/type/myfonts/inconsolata.html) which is pulled in to my website using [Fontsource](https://fontsource.org/fonts/inconsolata).
+The heading font used is [Victor Mono Variable](https://rubjo.github.io/victor-mono/) and the body font is [Chivo Mono Variable](https://github.com/Omnibus-Type/Chivo).
+Both fonts are loaded into my website using [Fontsource](https://fontsource.org/).

 ## Website domain